-The 'Preston Twins' at Preston Park are considered to be the largest and oldest surviving English Elms in Europe.
-They are also home to a colony of elm-dependent White-letter Hairstreak butterflies, a species which has been on the decline in areas that have suffered with Elm Disease.
+The remaining 'Preston Twin' in Preston Park is considered to be the largest and oldest surviving English Elm in Europe.
+It is also home to a colony of elm-dependent White-letter Hairstreak butterflies, a species which has been on the decline in areas that have suffered with Elm Disease.

 This endangered species lives mainly in the treetops, and they rely on the elm trees for food.

 Sadly, the other Preston Twin was lost to Elm Disease in 2019.

 Elm trees at The Level

 There is a large and nationally-important collection of elm trees at The Level.
 The trees frame the perimeter of the park and also support a colony of White-letter Hairstreak butterflies.